The NOMC is here to ensure your physical and mental well being.

 Make an appointment to come to the NOMC and talk about it with us.

-At each visit, NOMC patients are given a mental health assessment, and from there our case manager and medical team work to ensure they are safe and cared for.
-We are able to offer patients a full range of mental health services including counseling, psychiatric support and treatment, addiction treatment and recovery assistance, community education and more.
+At every visit, NOMC patients are given a mental health assessment.
+From there, our case manager and medical team work to ensure each patient is safe and cared for.
+We offer a full range of mental health services including counseling, psychiatric support and treatment, addiction treatment and recovery assistance, community education and more.

 ADA’s Mental Health Apps (From the Anxiety and Depression Association of America- Mental health apps can be effective tools that make therapy more accessible, efficient, and portable for those with anxiety disorders, depression, OCD, PTSD, and other related disorders)